poivronjaune/BHTP-TradingView-Scaffolding/README.md

 # BHTP-TradingView-Scaffolding
-Example HTML File with Javascriprt integration of TradingView's LightWeight Charts for non Technical Hobbyists learning to code through trading examples.
+Example HTML Files with Javascriprt integration of TradingView's LightWeight Charts for non Technical Hobbyists learning to code through trading examples.
 *This is mostly a reference project for myself, so I don't have to go through all the documentation process in the futur.*

 # Installation